 Feel free to drop me a note if you would like one building up to your specs!

 I always get confused with the spelling of kukri and have to look it up every time!
 Apparently khukuri and khukri seem to be acceptable as well!
+So, I have two more blades here ready for handles, from two different people.

 The shiney blade is an unused Tora Havildar kukri.
 It's even nicer then the Indra blade that I handled previously.
 It's destined for a micarta handle in a dark cloth.